filipeamoreira/sblhs-latex/readme.md

 # SBL Latex

+Please note: this is **not** the same package previously found at `http://svn.marshwiggle.net/sbllatex`.

 At this very early stage of development, this class is basically just a slightly altered `article` class document using the `biblatex-chicago` bibliography style (with a couple small changes).
 The current version works best when compiled with `xelatex` and `biber`.